Felix-dev25/CodeAlpha_Secure_Coding_Review/README.md

 3. Error Handling: No try-except block means if sr1() throws an exception (e.g., DNS resolution fails, ICMP unreachable), your script will crash.
 Wrap those calls to guard against abrupt failures.

-4. Silent Failures: If a hop is firewalled or blocks ICMP, the timeout message is helpful—but you might want to add logging to track unreachable hops in a structured format.
+4. Silent Failures: If a hop is firewalled or blocks ICMP, the timeout message is helpful, but you might want to add logging to track unreachable hops in a structured format.

 The final secure code improved by copilot with input validation is in the Branch More_secure

 When writing code you should always practice:
-1. Input valdation - sanitize and validate user input
+1. Input validation - sanitize and validate user input
 2. Use least privilege principle
 3. Avoid hardcoding credentials
 4. Handle errors gracefully